ashdawngary/hexp-bot/README.md

 ### deleteSoftwareviaID(ID,ip = "None",logged_in = False,bf = True,clearlogs = True)
 This function allows you to delte a software on an ip rather than download.
 The parameters are the same as downloadviaID(read the meaning of the parameters there).

-### def deleteSoftwareMission() [WIP]
+### deleteSoftwareMission()
 This function can execute a mission based on the mission-page.
 Run it on the mission page, it will extract all the data it needs from the garbage text they give you.
+Not polished yet, but you shouldnt expect any crashing from it.
+You may need to feed it the ip since the data parsing part is quite rusty.

+### getbankaccount() returns (acc#,ip)(int,int)
+This is used for extracting your own details in a way that will not interput the system but is still dynamic.

+### tfmoney(acc1,ip1,acc2,ip2)
+This transferrs money.
+There are two toggles -> reload and returnquantity.
+Returnquantity is for printing amount transferred, reload is for choosing between logging into acc1 via ip1 or disabliing it if it had already happened.